WILD AND WONDERFUL

 This monthly online Speaker Series will showcase our outstanding roster of naturalists, filmmakers, ornithologists, photographers, and other fascinating speakers.

-Expect our Speaker Series email alerts approximately 48-72 hours before our scheduled online events.
+Expect our Speaker Series email alerts the day before our scheduled online events.
 The emails will have important details including our Zoom link and passcode.
 Our online Speaker Series has a first come, first serve sign-in basis with a limit of 100 participants.
 If you’d like to sign up for our general emails, including our Speaker Series email alerts, please contact us at firstname.lastname@example.org.
 Use buttons below to register for individual talks.

-Each of our online Speaker Series presentations will begin at 11 am Pacific Time.
+Each of our online Speaker Series presentations will begin at 11 AM Arizona Time.
 There is no cost to sign in to our online series; but, if you would like to make a donation to Southwest Wings Birding and Nature Festival, please see the Home Page.

-A recorded version will be available for two weeks afterwards -
+A recorded version of the last talk will be available for several weeks afterwards - here.

 The Magical, Mysterious World of Moths